njparadis/blacksmithing/projects/S-Hook.md

 - Twisting wrench

 ## Materials
-Start with round stock (unure what size we used)
+Start with round stock (unsure what size we used)

 ## Instructions
 1. Taper each end